SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/macOSX.rst

 Working on :kbd:`macOSX`
 *****************************

-This section describe things that are different from Salish or Sable in getting NEMO to run on a running OSX.
+This section describe things that are different from Salish or Sable in getting NEMO to run on a mac running OSX.

 Get Your Libraries
 =============